wesno2/Turntable-Videos/README.md

 Circuitry - Files referenced in the Circuitry video.

-Nextion - Files that are uploaded to the Nextion
+Nextion - .hmi that is uploaded to the Nextion

 Pictures - All "picture" files that are uploaded to the Nextion, along with their source files.